 The SeeSii Mini Cordless is the best smaller saw we tested that you can easily operate with one hand.
 It is ideal for smaller backyard projects where you primarily cut trees and branches that are less than 4 inches in diameter.
 Our testers noted they were “surprised how much more efficient it was than a standard chainsaw when cutting up branches.
 Being able to operate it with one hand really makes a difference as you don't constantly have to put down the saw and move what you just cut.”
 Unlike the TieToc Mini Cordless, it never stopped on us, even in our marathon cutting capacity test and in our 4 x 4 cutting test.
 It had much better performance than the Saker Mini Portable.
 It comes with a handy carrying case that is loaded with accessories: an extra chain, sharpening file, gloves, oil bottle, and safety glasses.

 While we love this saw for smaller projects, it is not ideal for trees much bigger than 4 inches.
 Our tester said, “the batteries seemed to last forever when cutting 1-2 inch branches, but one larger tree nearly drained an entire battery.”
 We were also surprised at how long it takes to charge the batteries.
 Once you drain both batteries, you need to wait hours to be able to use them again.
-There is no automatic oiling, so you have to manually add chain oil.
+There is no automatic oiling, so you have to add chain oil manually.
 All that said, we were pleasantly surprised at how well this saw performed for small projects.
 For many people, it may be all the saw you need and is a giant upgrade from even the premier handsaws and folding saws we tested.

 The Makita UC4051A is our top model for people who don't mind using an extension cord.
 This model did a better job cutting than any other corded version in our review, and it also tied some of the best gas-powered models during our lumber-cutting evaluation (but is well behind the CS2005).
 Our team loved the clever system for helping to prevent the power cord from being disconnected while in use, which could be both annoying and dangerous.
 Regarding tool-free chain tensioning systems, the Makita is our favorite.
 There is a fold-out lever that tightens the bar and a wheel that adjusts the chain tension, which is intuitive.
 This model also has an adjustable bar & chain oil pump flow.
 This is helpful as oil's viscosity can change with air temperatures and from brand to brand.